 The default 60GB of required memory is potentially larger than any of the available pods in your cluster.
 As a result the default prevents your deployment success, since no suitable pod is available.

 To create a customization that overrides the default size for a test cluster,

 copy and paste only that section into a new file named

-sep-test-cluster.yaml, and make any changes.
+sep-test-setup.yaml, and make any changes.
 You must also include the

 relevant structure above that section.
 The memory settings for workers have the